rust-lang/rfcs/text/1242-rust-lang-crates.md

 ### Compatibility with older compilers

-The rust-lang-nursery crates will currently be guaranteed to compile on the **previous two stable releases** of Rust and forward.
+The current version of rust-lang-nursery crates will currently be guaranteed to compile on the **previous two stable releases** of Rust and forward.
 That is, if the current stable release is 1.10, all nursery crates will compile successfully on both 1.8 and 1.9.
 Some nursery crates may compile on older versions, but this is not guaranteed and changes to the crate are allowed which bump the minimum rustc version requirement.

 This will be implemented in practice by adding continuous integration to all nursery crates which runs the test suite on older Rust versions.
 If a change is